nranthony/nuc_ctDNA_process/README.md

     * Set Root – select folder containing “ilastik output”, “raw”, “roi”, and “nuc”
     * Filename list will propagate, and Overview text at the top will highlight red if the correct number of files are not present in all folders.
 (TODO: - run test on error scenario to get instructions)
     * Sig Num Chns – the total number of channels in the raw data tif files
-    * Rh/Cy5 Sig Chn – the 1 to N based index of the channels to measure inside the nucleus
+    * Rh/Cy5 Sig Chn – the 1 to N based index of the channel to measure inside the nucleus
     * Rh/Cy5 Bkgd – the number of counts considered as background/cell autoflourescene/non-specific signal during measurements; only voxels with counts above this level will be included in the measurements
     * ROI Num Chns – total number of channels in the ilastik probability density tiff files
     * ROI Chn – 1 to N based index of channel to use for generating nuclear 3D ROIs